 Aubameyang stripped of Arsenal captaincy following breach of club discipline

-Pierre-Emerick Aubameyang has been stripped of captaincy duties at Arsenal, the Gunners have announced, with a breach of club discipline forcing him to pass the armband on.
+Pierre-Emerick Aubameyang has been stripped of captaincy duties at Arsenal, the Gunners have announced, with a breach of club discipline having been cited as the reason for the decision.

 The Gabon international was dropped by Mikel Arteta for a Premier League meeting with Southampton last time out, with GOAL reporting that he had missed a final pre-game training session.

-It remains to be seen when the 32-year-old striker will figure again, with a midweek recall in a derby date with West Ham being ruled out as another skipper is sought in north London.
+It remains to be seen when the 32-year-old striker will figure again, with the north Londoners having confirmed that he will not be considered for selection against West Ham on December 15.

 Editors' Picks